dkatz23238/dabitup/README.md

 $ python -m dabitup sql ./data user dontusethispassword --fformat .csv
 ```
 Spin up a mongo docker container and insert the data in ./loadsofjson/*.json.

-Please note that there is no loadsofjson file provided in the repo but there is a csv file in /data to loads into psql with the command listed above.
+Please note that there is no loadsofjson folder provided.
+There is a csv file in /data to loads into psql with the command listed above.

 ```
 $ python -m dabitup mongo ./loadsofjson/ user dontusethispassword --fformat .json